Date: 12 Sep 2010

 It was thought that he was not the intended target and was the victim of mistaken identity.

-Ricardo Cunha and his girlfriend were watching Match of the Day on the television together at around 23.20pm on 11 September 2010 in the bedroom of their flat in Pondfield House, Elder Road when there was a knock at the door and noises outside.
+Ricardo Cunha and his girlfriend were watching Match of the Day on the television together at around 23.20pm on 11 September 2010 in the bedroom of their flat in Pondfield House, Elder Road when there was a knock at the door and noises outside like someone was breaking into their flat.
 When Ricardo Cunha went to look out of the front bedroom window he was shot in the head.

 An ambulance was called but he soon died on the scene.